kasia251011/react-typescript-template/README.md

-# Getting Started with Create React App
+# React TypeScript Template

+This template provides a starting point for building React applications using TypeScript.
+It includes various tools and libraries to enhance the development experience.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts